ggschiava/bestpractices/BestPracticesDSDE.md

 ![plot](./DSvsProductionCode.png)

+## About

+I am Dr Guillermo.
+G Schiava D'Albano, currrently I am the Team Lead for the Nordircs at Databricks, where I am also a Solutions Architect.
+For general tips and information on Big Data and Data Science follow me on LinkedIn https://www.linkedin.com/in/g-schiava/

+If you want to collaborate please contact me, do a pull request :)

 ## Introduction

 Ideally production code should be done on an IDE running local tests, then should be committed to Git then the usual peer-review -> Merge, CI/CD...